Crawshawbooth: Amenities

-The village has a small primary school, (Crawshawbooth Primary School) located outside of the main village.
-The village has a few shops and eating places including a fish and chip shop, an Indian restaurant, a cottage bakery, Chinese takeaway, and an Italian restaurant.
-There is also a newsagents, a dry cleaner and a public library as well as an award-winning butchers.
-The main road consists of a number of Victorian houses.
-The towns of Rawtenstall and Burnley and the hamlet of Loveclough are nearby.
+The village is home to Crawshawbooth Primary School, which is situated outside of the main village.
+Other amenities include several shops and restaurants.
+These include a fish and chip shop, an Indian restaurant, a Chinese takeaway, and an Italian restaurant.
+Additionally, there is a newsagents, a dry cleaner, and a public library.
+The village is also known for its butchers.